danielczech/CAMcorder/README.md

 optional arguments:
-  -h, --help            show this help message and exit -r, --record          Record Redis commands.
+  -h, --help            show this help message and exit -r, --record          Record Redis commands to file.
-  -p, --play            Play Redis commands.
+  -p, --play            Play Redis commands from file.
   -n, --notiming        Do not use original recorded timings.
   -c COMMANDS, --commands COMMANDS
                         List of commands to record.
 Defaults to 'set,